 Regional Transportation Plan (RTP) - Updated every four years, the RTP sets out a vision for the development of the region's transportation infrastructure over the next twenty years.
 It includes goals and objectives, analysis of regional trends and planned improvement projects.
-An updated RTP will be adopted by the Board of Trustees in the beginning of FY 2018.
+Plan 2045: Connecting North Jersey, the updated RTP, is anticipated to be adopted by the Board of Trustees in November 2017.

-Together North Jersey (TNJ) Plan - A planning initiative in the NJTPA region created by Together North Jersey, this effort developed a comprehensive and balanced plan that invests in the region's existing communities to make housing, jobs, educational, cultural, and recreational opportunities more easily accessible to most residents while reducing dependence on cars.
+Together North Jersey Regional (TNJ) Plan - A planning initiative in the NJTPA region created by Together North Jersey, this effort developed a comprehensive and balanced plan that invests in the region's existing communities to make housing, jobs, educational, cultural, and recreational opportunities more easily accessible to most residents while reducing dependence on cars.

 Transportation Improvement Program (TIP) - Updated every two years, the TIP is a four-year agenda of improvement projects that implements the Regional Transportation Plan.
 To be eligible for federal funding, proposed projects must be approved by the NJTPA Board for inclusion in the TIP.
+The FY 2018-2021 TIP is anticipated to be adopted by the Board of Trustees in November 2017.